bertiqwerty/mexpress/README.md

-# mexpress
+# Mexpress
-Math parser and evaluator based on the Rust exmex
+Math parser and evaluator based on the Rust crate Exmex